 About

-I bridge the critical gap between engineering reality and ethical clarity.
-My approach combines the rigor of computer science with the depth of moral philosophy, translating abstract principles into concrete technical strategies.
+I bridge the critical gap between engineering reality and ethical clarity, translating abstract principles into concrete technical strategies.

 This perspective comes from living on both sides of the divide.
-I've worked as a Research Scientist & Tech Ethics Advisor at Google, where I helped teams ship products responsibly.
+I've worked as a Research Scientist & Tech Ethics Advisor at Google, where I helped teams develop and ship products responsibly.
 I've researched frontier AI governance as a postdoc at Princeton's Center for Information Technology Policy.
-I hold a doctorate (DPhil) from Oxford's Internet Institute, where I studied how code creates legal precedents.
-And before entering tech, I worked as a policy advisor in the European Parliament and practiced as an attorney in information law.
+I hold a doctorate (DPhil) from Oxford's Internet Institute, where I studied how engeineers ought to reason and act in legal vacuums.
+And before entering tech, I worked as a policy advisor in the European Parliament and practiced as an attorney in tech law.

 From Ambiguity to Action

-When you're building at the frontier, compliance checklists aren't enough.
-You need frameworks that help you see around corners—anticipating not just what regulators might demand tomorrow, but what society will expect from you.
+When you're building at the frontier, compliance checklists and dated laws aren't enough.
+You need frameworks that help you see around corners, anticipating not just what regulators might demand tomorrow, but what your users and society rightfully expect from you.

 I help teams move from ethical paralysis to strategic clarity.
 Together, we explore question such as:

-- Which technical choices carry hidden ethical weight?
+- Which technical choices carry hidden ethical weight, and how do we respond?

 - How do we design systems that are defensible not just today, but in five years?